kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC1.1: Successful Book Borrowing (Logged In, Available Book)
 **Scenario:** TS1
 **Preconditions/Test Data:**
-- User "john_doe" is logged in
+- User "user1" is logged in
 - Book "The Hobbit" is available in the system
 - User has less than 5 books currently borrowed

 **Test Steps:**
-1. Log in as user "john_doe"
+1. Log in as user "user1"
 2. Search for "The Hobbit"
 3. Click "Borrow" button for "The Hobbit"
 4. Verify the book status and confirmation message